 Lung cancer is one of the most common cancers in both men and women.
 Beginning as a growth of abnormal cells, the cancer grows to form a tumor, interfering with lung function.
 Lung cancer is treated through surgery, chemotherapy or radiation therapy.
 Those who smoke cigarettes have an increased risk for lung cancer.

-Our goal is to increase the early detection of lung cancer through innovative programs and lung cancer screenings.
-If lung cancer is detected, you can be assured that you will receive comprehensive cancer care and thorough follow-up evaluations at our hospital.
-Our lung cancer team includes primary care providers, pulmonologists, radiologists, oncologists, thoracic surgeons and a dedicated lung screening coordinator and navigator.
+That’s why HCA Florida Bayonet Point Hospital’s goal is to increase the early detection of lung cancer through innovative programs and lung cancer screenings.
+If lung cancer is detected, you can be assured that you will receive comprehensive cancer care and follow-up evaluations.
+Our team will work together to make sure you receive thorough screening services and treatment services.

 Learn more about our related specialties